 What Size Kayak Do I Need For My Height- Matching Your Height With The Perfect Kayak Size

-If you are tall over from 5 to 6 feet and are looking for a kayak, it is recommended that you try an 8 to 14ft Recreational kayak or a 14-20 foot sea kayak. the final size may depend on the individual’s center of gravity, leg length, and foot size.
+If you are taller than 5 to 6 feet and are looking for a kayak, it is recommended that you try an 8- to 14-foot Recreational kayak or a 14- to 20-foot sea kayak.
+The final size may depend on the individual’s center of gravity, leg length, and foot size.

-So, here are the specifics on how to figure out what size kayak you require based on your weight.
+So, here are the specifics for determining what size kayak you require based on your weight.

 What Size Kayak Do I Need For My Height and Weight?

-A kayak is a perfect way to explore many bodies of water and have a great time doing it.
-But, in order for you to have an enjoyable experience, you need to make sure that you get the right size of kayak for your height.
+A kayak is a perfect way to explore and have a great time exploring many bodies of water.
+But, for you to have an enjoyable experience, you need to make sure that you get the right size of kayak for your height.
 Here are some tips for determining which size kayak will work best for your body type and height:

 Under 5’2”